Analysis of the Feshbach-Schur method for the Fourier Spectral discretizations of Schr{\"o}dinger operators: Set-up and results

 \begin{cor} Let $\lax \in \C$ with $\re\lax < \ka_M$.
 Then \begin{itemize} \item[(a)] $\Hcal \psi = \lambda \psi \quad \Longleftrightarrow\quad (\HMl - \lambda) \, \varphi_M = 0;$ \item[(b)] $\dim Null (\Hcal - \lambda) = \dim Null (\HMl - \lambda)$. \item[(c)] $\psi$ and $\varphi$ in (a) are related as $\varphi_M= \PM\psi$ and $\psi=\QM(\lax)\varphi_M$, where

 i.e. the corresponding eigenfunction can be reconstructed from $\varphi_M$ by an explicit linear map. \end{itemize} \end{cor} This result shows that the original infinite-dimensional spectral problem~\eqref{eq:EVP} is equivalent to the finite dimensional spectral problem~\eqref{EVPN} which is nonlinear in the spectral parameter $\lax$.
 We now state a few properties of the effective interaction $\UM(\lax)$, in order to characterize the solutions of the fixed-point problems $\nu_i(\lax) = \lax$.
+First, we give a definition.
+A family of bounded, self-adjoint operators $T(\lambda):X\to X$, with $\lambda\in I\subset\mathbb R$, is said to be monotonically decreasing if $T(\lambda) < T(\lambda')$, in the sense of quadratic forms (i.e. $\lan u, T(\lambda)u\ran < \lan u, T(\lambda')u\ran$), for all $\lambda>\lambda'$.
+Similarly, one can define increasing, non-increasing, and non-decreasing families of operators.
+If $T(\lambda)$ is a weakly differentiable family, then, by the fundamental theorem of calculus, if $T'(\lambda)\le 0$ and is not identically $0$, then $T(\lambda)$ is monotonically decreasing.

 \begin{prop} For $\lax\in \R$ such that $\lax < \ka_M$, $\UM(\lax)$ is (i) non-positive, (ii) monotonically decreasing with $\lam$, (iii) vanishing as $\lax\ra-\infty$.
 For $\lax \in \C$ such that $\re\lax < \ka_M$, $\UM(\lax)$ is (iv) complex analytic in $\lax$ and (v) symmetric. \end{prop} \begin{proof} Properties (i)-(iv) follow directly from definition \eqref{UNlam-def} and Lemma \ref{lem:Hperp-low-bnd} above.
 For the last one, we use that $\Hcal$ is self-adjoint. \end{proof}